CSC207-UofT/course-project-utinder-1/phase1/design_document.md

 # Design Document

+### Specification
+Briefly highlight any additional functionality that you have implemented between phase 0 and the end of phase 1.

+### Any major decision made
+A description of any major design decisions your group has made (along with brief explanations of why you made them).

 ### SOLID
 How well does your design adhere to the SOLID design principles?
 - Give us specific examples of how your design adheres to the SOLID principles.